Main Content start here

 Lack of Affordable Housing and High Property Prices

-One of the most significant challenges in the Indian real estate market is the lack of affordable housing, particularly for middle- and lower-income groups.
-While urbanization and economic growth have increased the demand for residential properties, high land prices, expensive construction costs, and regulatory hurdles have made housing unaffordable for many Indians.
+A major challenge in the Indian real estate market is the lack of affordable housing, particularly for middle- and lower-income groups.
+Rapid urbanization and economic growth have increased housing demand, but high land prices, rising construction costs, and regulatory hurdles have made homes unaffordable for many.
+Despite initiatives like Pradhan Mantri Awas Yojana (PMAY), a significant demand-supply gap persists, as developers often prioritize high-margin luxury projects over budget housing.

 Delays in Project Completion and Regulatory Hurdles